yulikexuan/refactoring/extract-class/README.md

 ### Decide how to split the responsibilities of the class

-### Create a new child class to express the split-off (分離的) responsibilities
+### Create a new class to express the split-off (分離的) responsibilities
-- Rename the parent class
+- Rename the original big class
-  - if the responsibilities of the original parent class no longer match its name
+  - if the responsibilities of the original big class no longer match its name

-### Create an instance of the child class when constructing the parent
+### Create an instance of the new class when constructing the original big class
-- add a link from parent to child
+- add a link from the original big class to new class

 ### Use [Move Field](https://memberservices.informit.com/my_account/webedition/9780135425664/html/movefield.html) on each field you wish to move

-### Use [Move Function](https://memberservices.informit.com/my_account/webedition/9780135425664/html/movefunction.html) to move methods to the new child
+### Use [Move Function](https://memberservices.informit.com/my_account/webedition/9780135425664/html/movefunction.html) to move methods to the new class
 - Start with lower-level methods (those being called rather than calling)

 ### Review the interfaces of both classes
 - remove unneeded methods
 - change names to better fit the new circumstances

-### Decide whether to expose the new child
+### Decide whether to expose the new class
-- If so, consider applying [Change Reference to Value](https://memberservices.informit.com/my_account/webedition/9780135425664/html/changereferencetovalue.html) to the child class
+- If so, consider applying [Change Reference to Value](https://memberservices.informit.com/my_account/webedition/9780135425664/html/changereferencetovalue.html) to the new class